stm32-hotspot/X-CUBE-MATTER-Extension/README.md

    * A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.
    * A development with three Toolchains and Compilers (IAR Embedded Workbench for ARM (EWARM), RealView Microcontroller Development Kit (MDK-ARM), and STM32CubeIDE).

-The **X-CUBE-MATTER expansion Package** projects are directly running on the STM32WB, STM32WBA6 series boards.
+The **X-CUBE-MATTER expansion Package** projects are directly running on the STM32WB, STM32WBA6 and STM32H7 series boards.
 You can find in each Projects/Board name directories a set of software projects (Applications, Demonstration, Examples).

 ## Release note